rcrqub/spmsapp/README.md

 The Sanitary Product Management System (SPMS) is a digital solution developed as part of the CSC4008 module, focusing on Digital Transformation.
 This system aims to streamline and enhance the management of sanitary products focusing on Feminie Hygine Products.
 ## Features

-- **Product Catalog:** View and manage a comprehensive catalog of sanitary products.

-- **Inventory Management:** Keep track of product stock levels, restocking alerts, and order management.
+- **Inventory Management:** Keep track of product stock levels and restocking alerts.

 - **User Authentication:** Secure access with user authentication to ensure data integrity and privacy.